hehaijin/restful-stored-procedure/readme.md

 	rest-sp -f path/to/config.json -p httpport

-or simply if you put config.json in root folder and use port 8080.
+or if you put config.json in root folder and use port 8080, simply:

     rest-sp

-A simeple express server is set up to receive restiful API calls.
+An Express server is set up to receive restiful API calls.

 # APIs: